Writing a Construction Safety Plan for Hurricane Season

 - Use caution when entering the building because structural elements may be weakened.

-8. Plan to Remove Water
+8. Plan to Remove Water and Debris

-During a hurricane, water will inevitably flood your work site.
+During a hurricane, water will inevitably flood your worksite.
 Removing it is important for the safety of your property and neighboring structures.
 Standing water can soften the ground, compromising structural stability.

 - Place pumps in excavations or basements before the storm hits.